Oceanic Dive Center, our Guide to Scuba Diving in Phuket

 The biggest surprise for most divers is the macro life.
 Seemingly every crack and crevice harbours shrimp of all species (even harlequin shrimp if you’re lucky).
-You can find very kind of pipefish, including the ornate and robust ghost pipefishes, bent stick pipefish, and their cousins, the seahorses.
-If you’re lucky your dive guide will know where to find the resident Pegasus fish, Indian ocean walkmen, frogfish and leaf fish.
+You can find every kind of pipefish, including the ornate and robust ghost pipefishes.
+We also regularly find bent stick pipefish, and their cousins, the seahorses.
+If you’re lucky your dive guide will know where to find the really rare creatures.
+Pegasus fish, Indian ocean walkmen, frogfish and leaf fish can be found on almost any dive site .
 But don’t be disappointed if they’re hiding on the day you’re diving, they are all masters of disguise and very easy to miss!

 Oceanic Dive Center – The Best SCUBA Diving Shop In Phuket For All Of Your Diving Needs